-Led by a strong Administration team and Board of Trustees, North East ISD is home to approximately 68,000 students across 67 campuses, 12 magnet programs, eight alternative schools and close to 9,000 employees.
-(For more district statistics, view the District Fact Sheet.)
+Led by a strong Administration team and Board of Trustees, North East ISD is home to approximately 67,500 students across 68 campuses, 13 magnet programs, eight alternative schools/programs and close to 9,300 employees.
+For more district statistics, view the District Fact Sheet.
 North East is also home to its own Police Department to help ensure the safety of students and employees.

 Two NEISD schools, Lopez and Tejeda middle schools earned the School to Watch National Award in 2013.
 The initiative launched by the National Forum to Accelerate Middle-Grades Reform, identifies schools across the United States that are well on their way to meeting its high performance standards.